lukalafaye/LinkedinAutoApply/README.md

 - **Author:** [casualwriter](https://github.com/casualwriter)
 - **Repository:** [casual-markdown](https://github.com/casualwriter/casual-markdown)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer
-LinkedIn_AIHawk is developed for educational purposes only.
-The creator does not assume any responsibility for its use.
+Developed for educational purposes only.
+I do not assume any responsibility for this tool use.
 Users should ensure they comply with LinkedIn's terms of service, any applicable laws and regulations, and ethical considerations when using this tool.
-The use of automated tools for job applications may have implications on user accounts, and caution is advised.